Collection (museum): Accessioning

 Accessioning is the formal, legal process of accepting an object into a museum collection.
 Because accessioning an object carries an obligation to care for that object in perpetuity, it is a serious decision.
 While in the past many museums accepted objects with little deliberation, today most museums have accepted the need for formal accessioning procedures and practices.
-These are typically set out as part of a museum's collection management policy or CMP.
+These are typically set out as part of a museum's collection management policy (CMP).

 While each museum has its own procedures for accessioning, in most cases it begins with either an offer from a donor to give an object to a museum, or a recommendation from a curator to acquire an object through purchase or trade.
 Art objects may also come into a collection as a commission.
 An accession may also be bequeathed to a museum and are included in an estate or trust.

 Several issues must be considered in the decision to accept an object.
 Common issues include: